aarnavram/Flicks/README.md

 - [√] Give the user the ability to choose between both TableView and CollectionView
 - [√] Added an App Icon
+- [√] Used autolayout so that it works on all device sizes
+- [√] Implemented search bar within the navigation bar

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):